openstack/python-watcherclient/doc/source/reference/api_v1.rst

    >>> watcher.audit.get(audit_uuid_or_name)  # information about a particular audit

-When the `Client`_ needs to propagate an exception, it will usually raise an instance subclassed from `watcherclient.exc.BaseException`_ or `watcherclient.exc.ClientException`_.
+When the `Client`_ needs to propagate an exception, it will usually raise an instance listed in `watcherclient.exceptions`_.

 Refer to the modules themselves, for more details.